The Facts Behind Niacinamide Creams

 Doctors are just discovering some of the many properties of niacinamide, and as such, many of the benefits have not been studied enough to be approved for use by the U.S. Food and Drug Administration (FDA).
 Still, there are many niacinamide creams on the market that profess to improve skin’s tone and texture.

 The basis for niacinamide skin treatments comes from a series of studies conducted in 2005, where 50 women who showed signs of aging were treated with a niacinamide cream.
 The result indicated that the women treated with this type of cream showed significantly more improvement in skin elasticity and appearance than women treated with a placebo.
-Studies also suggest that niacinamide skin creams can reduce the signs and symptoms of severe acne or rosacea by reducing the inflammation of the skin.
+Studies also suggest that niacinamide skin care products can reduce the signs and symptoms of severe acne or rosacea by reducing the inflammation of the skin.

 Studies of the benefits of niacinamide creams also suggest that this chemical compound may increase the effectiveness of sunscreen in protecting cells against free radicals.
 Further studies are being conducted to see whether the cream can get rid of acne scars and other skin discolorations.